 Leaving restaurant life, Elyse started her own private chef and catering company in 2013, providing boutique private chef services for numerous households and companies throughout NYC and the Hamptons.
 Her passion for crafting seasonal menus, fine attention to detail, and discerning palate served her well in this business and her client list continued to grow.
 Never satisfied to simply stay put, her passion for growth and learning led her to dive more into health and nutrition.
 In 2016 she earned a certificate in plant-based nutrition from Cornell, and began to take on more clients with specific health needs.

 In 2017 Elyse decided to leave NYC and moved back home to the San Francisco Bay Area, to help take care of her grandmother.
 She wanted to combine her experience working as a private chef with her passion for health and nutrition so she started Vita Kitchen, a highly personalized meal delivery service, bringing fresh, chef-curated meals into households throughout the Bay Area.
-She enjoys living close to her family, reading and writing poetry, watching old reruns of The Office, and going for hikes in the East Bay hills.
+She enjoys living close to her family, reading and writing poetry, watching The Office, and going for hikes in the East Bay hills.